Xrizzy/yellow-plugin-events/README.md

 Enjoy :)

-To make the best out of this plugin you might also install these plugins:
+To make the best out of this plugin you might also want to install these plugins:
-* [Fontawesome plugin](https://github.com/datenstrom/yellow-plugins/tree/master/fontawesome) which provides beautiful fontawesome icons for your website.
+* c which provides beautiful fontawesome icons for your website.
 * [TOC plugin](https://github.com/datenstrom/yellow-plugins/tree/master/toc) for the agenda to your event, especially useful for meetings.

+The following [custom navigation](https://developers.datenstrom.se/help/customising-templates) is recommended:

+Navigation: navigation -> shows only top level pages

+This is defined in the [settings](https://developers.datenstrom.se/help/markdown-cheat-sheet#settings) at the top of each page or in the config.ini file for the whole page.

 How to install?
 ---------------